 Study participants will complete a series of questionnaires, neurocognitive tests, and objective measures of sleep and glycemia captured at baseline to post-intervention (3 months) and 6 months.
 Concurrent assessment of continuous glucose monitor (CGM) and actigraphy over the 4-month period is a longer monitoring period than in previous studies.
 Participants who do not have their own glucose monitor will be provided with a Dexcom G6TM.
 Participants can also opt in or out of collecting salivary biomarkers such as cortisol and melatonin.

 Contact us via our eligibility link to see if you qualify to participate.

 Meet the Team

-Dr. Griggs is an assistant professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University.
-She is a sleep and circadian system scientist studying the role of the sleep and circadian system in glucoregulation among young adults with type 1 diabetes.
+Dr. Griggs is an Assistant Professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University.
+She is a sleep and circadian scientist studying the role of the sleep and circadian system in glucoregulation among young adults with type 1 diabetes.
 She is developing a cognitive-behavioral sleep self-management intervention to promote multiple sleep health dimensions and improve glycemic targets (SLEEPT1).
 Her work has been funded by the National Institutes of Health/National Institute of Nursing Research (K99NR018886/R00NR018886), American Academy of Sleep Medicine (220-BS-19), and Sigma Theta Tau International.